deohs/r_onramp/r_resources_and_getting_help.md

 These are available at no cost to [UW](https://www.lib.washington.edu/) students, staff, or faculty.
-The links we have provided (for the title text) are to the UW-licenced copy.
+The links we have provided (for the title text) are to the UW-licensed copy.
 There are many more R books available through the UW, but these are some of our favorites.

 - [Beginning Data Science with R](http://alliance-primo.hosted.exlibrisgroup.com/UW:all:CP71215329450001451)